dxw/password-check/readme.txt

 License URI: https://opensource.org/licenses/MIT
 Requires PHP: 7

-Prevents the use of breached passwords by sending passwords to haveibeenpwned.com to be checked
+Prevents the use of breached passwords by sending passwords to haveibeenpwned.com to be checked.

 == Description ==

-This plugin sends all changed passwords to haveibeenpwned.com's API to check whether they've been breached or not.
+This plugin sends all changed password hashes to haveibeenpwned.com's API to check whether they've been breached or not.
 If a password has been breached, the user is unable to set it as their password.
 Passwords are only checked when being set or changed, not every time a user logs in.

-It's possible to use your own API by setting the `PASSWORD_CHECK_URL` constant:
+Using this plugin will send your hashed, unreadable password to haveibeenpwned.com in order to complete the check.
+If you're concerned about doing that, you can set up your own API with their data in order to do the checks privately.

+To do this, set the `PASSWORD_CHECK_URL` constant to the URL of your API endpoint:

 `define('PASSWORD_CHECK_URL', 'https://my-website.invalid/api/v2/pwnedpassword/%s');`